Creative Website Design Tip 1: Alignment

 This is a subject that could be discussed in great length and it’s difficult to summarise how important colour is to web design.
 Every colour and shade can have a vast number of connotations and emotional connections.
 They can also differ from person to person and country to country.
 So, it’s important to know your target market well to ensure the colours you choose will resonate positively with them.
 Putting together colours that complement each other to make the perfect colour palette is hugely important to build a strong brand and website.
 It’s vital for web designers to understand colour theory so they can make the right choices.

 I’ve put this last because all the other characteristics need to be spot on before this will have much impact.
-This is the icing on the cake if you like, which if done properly, will bring your website to life and complement all other design choices you’ve made so far.
-It’s recommended that you choose a consistent style of photography or graphics throughout the entire website, ensuring it strengthens your brand and flows continuously.
+This is the icing on the cake.
+Which if done properly, will bring your website to life and complement all other design choices you’ve made so far.
+It’s recommended that you choose a consistent style of photography or graphics throughout the entire website.
+This strengthens your brand and ensures your design flows continuously.
 Remember, a picture can tell a thousand words, so tell your story with the right ones.
 Top Tip – use unique imagery wherever possible.

 If your website is lacking in any of the areas above, you could be losing potential customers because they may relate the quality of your services to the quality of your website.
 Therefore it’s crucial that your website looks as slick as possible.
 If you feel you could benefit from a new website design, our expert web designers are ready to help.
 Get in touch with us now for a free consultation.